PanelAlpha Documentation

 2. Click Continue.

-If your environment has additional onboarding options, they will appear at this step.
+If your environment has additional onboarding options, they appear at this step.

-Note: In the current onboarding flow, sharing users is not part of the import wizard.
-After import, access can be managed from Sharing Instances.
+Note: Sharing users is not part of the import wizard.
+After import, manage access from Sharing Instances.

 # Choosing Import Method